-44) The EU Implementing Act refers to the recipient of research funding for utilisation of genetic resources, while the ABS Clearing House Checkpoint Communiqué refers to the person or entity utilising the GR.
-Where these are different (e.g. in the case of PhD students) the record should record who had responsibility for due subcontracted entity (see also point 3) and whether this was funded by external sources (grants) or internal resources45;

-- utilisation carried out at the Institution when the Institution was sequencing on request from an external user, including relevant contracts (see section 1.2. above to evidence that due diligence was not the responsibility of the Institution); - any supply to Third Parties, whether on loan or permanent supply (see also point 4); - any benefits derived from the use/utilisation as agreed in MAT and shared with the Provider/Providing Country (see also point 5); - de-accessioning, disposal and loss, including consumption of tissues or DNA for analysis or degradation of material.
+- \circ $\;$ Conditions of the Prior Informed Consent / permit; - Mutually Agreed Terms, including benefits shared; - Presence or absence of rights and restrictions, including commercialisation and third party transfer. - the utilisation of Genetic Resources and Traditional Knowledge associated with Genetic Resources and, if utilised, the person or entity utilising them45 at the Institution or through a subcontracted entity (see also point 3) and whether this was funded by external sources (grants) or internal resources46; - utilisation carried out at the Institution when the Institution was sequencing on request from an external user, including relevant contracts (see section 1.2. above to evidence that due diligence was not the responsibility of the Institution); - any supply to Third Parties, whether on loan or permanent supply (see also point 4); - any benefits derived from the use/utilisation as agreed in MAT and shared with the Provider/Providing Country (see also point 5); - de-accessioning, disposal and loss, including consumption of tissues or DNA for analysis or degradation of material.